Does My Child Need Speech And Language Therapy?

 Support Speech and Language Development At Home

 A big reason why we started Wee Talkers was to make sure you could have access to quality speech and language resources, right from the start.
-To further your knowledge on how to support your child’s language development at home before, during, or after speech therapy, check out our blog, our Instagram page and our courses.
+To further your knowledge on how to support your child’s language development at home before, during, or after speech therapy, check out our blog, our Instagram page and our programs.

 Your First Step: The Speech And Language Milestone Checklist